nacht-org/quelle/book/src/development/extension-development.md

 - Use the development server for rapid iteration
 - Start simple and add complexity gradually
 - Handle missing elements gracefully
+- Use element waiting only when necessary - static sites are faster with regular HTTP requests

 ## Getting Help

 - Check existing extensions for examples
-- Use `quelle dev --help` for available commands
+- Use `just --list` to see available development commands
 - Test URLs in browser before implementing
+- For advanced options, use the CLI directly: `cargo run -p quelle_cli -- dev --help`
 - Report issues on GitHub